Installing SingularityCE

 libraries installed from host packages.

-To allow SingularityCE to locate the host (i.e. CentOS / Debian) GPU
+To allow SingularityCE to locate the host (i.e. RHEL / Debian) GPU

 libraries correctly, set ldconfig path